|

 #L01.052

-John Pynchon inherited his father's lucrative business and political positions making him the wealthiest and most powerful man in western Massachusetts in the 17th century.
+John Pynchon of Springfield, Massachusetts, inherited his father's business and political positions, making him the wealthiest and most powerful man in 17th century western Massachusetts.

 |

-The War of Spanish Succession was know as Queen Anne's War in New England, named for the British monarch who reigned from 1702 to 1714.
+The War of the Spanish Succession was known as Queen Anne's War in New England, named for the British monarch who reigned from 1702 to 1714.

 |